traja-team/traja/paper/paper.md

 ![Velocity histogram from one day of mouse activity.[]{label="fig:velocity-hist"}](./images/velocitylog.png){#fig:velocity-hist width=70%}

 ### Speed
 Speed or velocity is the first derivative of centroids with respect to time.
-Peak velocity in a home cage environment is perhaps less interesting than a distribution of velocity observations, as in Figure 6.
+Peak velocity in a home cage environment is perhaps less interesting than a distribution of velocity observations, as in Figure [4](#fig:velocity-hist){reference-type="ref" reference="fig:velocity-hist"}.
 Additionally, noise can be eliminated from velocity calculations by using a minimal distance moved threshold, as demonstrated in [@shenk_automated_2020].
 This allows identifying broad-scale behaviors such as cage crossings.

 ### Turn Angles
 Turn angles are the angle between the movement vectors of two consecutive samples.
 They can be calculated with calc_turn_angles.